Xetibo/ReSet-Doc/sections/introduction.typ

 #section("Introduction")
-The Linux ecosystem is well known to be fractured, whether it's the seemingly endless amount of distributions, or the various different desktop environments[@DE], there will always be someone who will create something new.
+The Linux ecosystem is well known to be fractured, whether it's the seemingly endless amount of distributions, or the various desktop environments[@DE], there will always be someone who will create something new.
 With this reality comes a challenge to create software that is not dependent on one singular distribution or environment.

 The same lack of universality can be seen when interacting with configuration tools.
-Whenever a user would like to connect to a network, change their volume, connect a Bluetooth device, they have to do this with their environment specific tool.
+Whenever a user would like to connect to a network, change their volume, or connect a Bluetooth device, they have to do this with their environment specific tool.
 To a certain degree, this makes sense, users should only see settings, which they can actually use within their environment.
-Problems arise, when certain environments don't provide their own application, or perhaps provide one without the needed functionality.
+Problems arise when certain environments don't provide their own application, or perhaps provide one without the needed functionality.

-In this case users would need to find a variety of different applications that solve the same problem, this however with a variety of different user interfaces and different levels of polish.
+In this case, users would need to find a variety of different applications that solve the same problem, however with a variety of different user interfaces and different levels of polish.
 Some might argue that this is the point of these minimal environments, as they sometimes intentionally don't offer this type of software by default, but there is also a distinct lack of this type of software.

 #subsection("Intention")
-ReSet will make the effort to change this situation by creating a settings application that works across these distributions and environments.
+ReSet will make an effort to change this situation by creating a settings application that works across these distributions and environments.
 This means that both major and specifically smaller environments should be able to use this application to fill the current gap.